anastassiavybornova/knudepunkter/docs/README_Fyn.md

 *A decision support tool under development, aimed at supporting the planning of Denmark's cycle node network.*

-The Cycle Node Network Planner is the result of a collaboration between [Dansk Kyst- og Naturturisme](LINK) (DKNT) and the [IT University of Copenhagen](LINK) in the framework of DKNT's project [Bedre vilkær for cykelturismen in Denmark](LINK).
+The Cycle Node Network Planner is the result of a collaboration between [Dansk Kyst- og Naturturisme](https://www.kystognaturturisme.dk) (DKNT) and the [IT University of Copenhagen](https://nerds.itu.dk) in the framework of DKNT's project [Bedre vilkår for cykelturismen in Denmark](https://www.kystognaturturisme.dk/cykelknudepunkter).
 Our goal is to provide an open-source, customizable, data-driven decision support tool for the planning of Denmark's cycle node network.
 The Cycle Node Network planner runs in QGIS.

 Here, we present a "demo" (still under development) version of the Cycle Node Network Plannner, pre-set to run for the island of Fyn.
 Below, you find an overview of instructions to get started.
 More detailed instructions and documentation are available, too (see links below).